 Hello!
 Welcome to my professional website!

-I am a historian broadly interested in the sensory, emotional, and everyday aspects of society, culture, and politics in the context of Modern Europe, the Holocaust, Genocide, warfare, incarceration, statelessness, and Anglo-European entanglements in Southeast Asia.
+I am a historian broadly interested in the phenomenological/experiential (sensory, emotional, spatial, and corporeal) and everyday aspects of society, culture, and politics in the context of Modern Europe, the Holocaust, genocide, mass atrocities, warfare/military, incarceration, refugeehood/statelessness, and Western explorations of Maritime Southeast Asia and the Pacific Ocean.

-In order to center sensorial ecologies, emotional geographies, and the everyday lives of ordinary people, I follow polyphonic historiographies that draw on a diverse array of sources, beyond traditional ones, including but not limited to life writings (such as ego-documents, first-person narratives, and testimonies), oral/vernacular sources, literature, audiovisual materials, artifacts, and residues.
-My primary goal, then, is to advocate for the often-undervalued significance of everyday life, emotions, and the sensory world in understanding historical lived experience and causality.
+In order to center the lived experience and the everyday subsistence of ordinary people, I follow polyphonic historiographies that draw on a diverse array of sources, beyond traditional ones, including but not limited to life writings (such as ego-documents, first-person narratives, and testimonies), oral/vernacular sources, literature, audiovisual materials, artifacts, and residues.
+My primary goal, then, is to advocate for the often-undervalued significance of everyday life, the senses, emotions, bodies, and spaces in understanding historical lived experience and causality.

 I hold an M.A. in Musicology (Historical Sound Studies) and an M.M. in Performance (Piano) from the University of Wisconsin-Madison.
 During the summer of 2024, I became the first Filipino to work as a research fellow at the United States Holocaust Memorial Museum.
 Further, my research projects have received multiple grants from the Mosse/Weinstein Center for Jewish Studies and the Mead Witter School of Music.
 Other research and creative projects were supported by the UW-Madison Division of the Arts.
 My writing has appeared in the Journal of Asian American Studies, the International Journal of Armenian Genocide Studies, and The American Music Teacher.